-Epochs: 2-7 Produces: Foot and Mounted Archers, and other ranged units Researches: Unit Upgrades Area of Effect: None time.
+Produces: Foot and Mounted Archers, and other ranged units

+The use of the bow goes back at least 30,000 years, as clear depictions of bow-wielding hunters have been found in cave paintings from that time.
 Bows evolved into several distinct varieties, including the composite bow, the crossbow, and the long bow, all of which had their advantages and disadvantages in battle.
 Crossbows were better at close range and required less skill to use, while the longbow, though a difficult weapon to master, could fire light arrows 500 yards.
 Some archers - the Mongols of the 13th Century, for instance - even took to horse back, which provided them greater speed though diminished their aim while riding.